heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-05-dynamically-modify-content-of-file-using-installshield-deferred-custom-action.md

 ---
 layout: post
 title: Dynamically modify the content of a file using InstallShield deferred custom action
-description: Provided solution shows how to use deferred custom action to do a find-and-replace of particular string in a file during installation time in InstallShield Basic MSI.
+description: Provided solution shows how to use deferred custom action to do a find-and-replace of particular string in a file during installation time using InstallShield Basic MSI.
 keywords: problem resolution, installshield 2016, basic msi project, deferred custom action, customactiondata, find-and-replace installscript
 tags: [InstallShield, Basic MSI, InstallScript]
 comments: true